 - Shape the dough into a log or a ball, depending on what you plan to use it for.

-- In a large pot, bring 4 cups of low-sodium vegetable broth and 2 tbsp of soy sauce to a boil.
-(NOTE: you could also use water in place of broth, but I prefer broth for the flavor.)
+- In a large pot, bring 4 cups of water and 2 tablespoon of soy sauce to a boil.

 - Reduce the heat to a simmer and add the seitan dough.